 Can you believe that fall is right around the corner?
-We’re about a month out from my favourite season of all.
-Don’t get me wrong, I love summer, but I also love cozy sweaters, warm tea, fall colours, scarves and blankets, and most of all my fall skincare routine.
+We’re about a month out from a wonderful season of transition.
+Don’t get us wrong - we love summer, but we also love cozy sweaters, warm tea, fall colours, scarves and blankets, and most of all our fall skincare routines.
 The air is changing and temperatures are dropping, so our skin needs some extra love this time of year.
-Keep reading to find out what I recommend to transition from summer to fall skincare.
+Keep reading to find out what we recommend to transition from summer to fall skincare.

 1. Protect and Correct

 This change of season is a great time to evaluate the current state of your skin, and address those concerns before diving into a brand new routine.
-Did summer leave a mark on your skin?
+Did summer leave a mark on your skin - literally?
+Are there any hyperpigmentation spots you need to address?
 Did you spend a lot of time in the sun?
 Is your skin tone looking dull, uneven, or are you noticing more fine lines than usual?

 On that same note, just because the temperature is dropping, does not mean it’s safe to stop using your SPF!
-You should keep up your safe sun practices well into the winter.
-We lose the heat, but the sun continues to penetrate and damage our skin year round.
+You should keep up your safe sun practices well into the winter; the sun continues to penetrate and damage our skin year round.
 For an easy addition to any skincare/makeup routine try the Salt & Stone SPF Face Stick.
-Keep it in your bag to quickly and easily reapply throughout the day.
+Keep it in your bag to easily reapply throughout the day.

 2. Exfoliate, Exfoliate, Exfoliate

-After months of sweat, excess oil, SPF, and lots of time outside..
-It’s time to get rid of that built up sebum and dead skin.
+After months of sweat, excess oil, SPF, and lots of time outside, it's time to get rid of that built up sebum and dead skin.
 If you’ve been regularly exfoliating, you’re in good shape.
 If you haven’t then it’s time to get at it.
 Start fall with a fresh face, and reveal a glowing and smooth complexion.
 Depending on the product we recommend exfoliating 1-3 times a week.
-Try Woodlot’s Gentle Exfoliant if you like the feeling of a scrub and you’re happy to do it a few times a week.
-Go for Indie Lee’s Radiance Renewal Pads for a strong chemical exfoliant that only needs to be used once weekly.
+Try John Masters Organics Exfoliating Face Cleanser with Jojoba & Ginseng if you like the feeling of a scrub and you’re happy to do it a few times a week.
+Go for Indie Lee’s Radiance Renewal Pads for a strong enzyme exfoliant that only needs to be used once weekly.
 Another great way to exfoliate is by using a konjac sponge!
 Use it on it’s own, or with your daily cleanser to boost exfoliation.

 3. Step up Your Moisture Game

-Now that the temperatures are falling, your skin will be craving a bit more moisture.
-If you’ve been using something lightweight all summer, you can simply apply a bit more than usual to tie you over for fall, and bring in a heavier cream when winter hits.
-Or you can step it up a notch by opting for a richer moisturizer like Pai’s Hydrating Cream with Avocado and Jojoba or Shamanuti’s Creme No. 5.
+Now that the temperatures are falling and the air is getting drier, your skin will be craving a bit more moisture.
+If you’ve been using something lighter-weight all summer, you can simply apply a bit more than usual to tide you over for fall, and bring in a heavier cream when winter hits.
+Or you can step it up a notch by opting for a richer moisturizer as soon as your skin starts to feel pinched like Graydon Skincare Berry Rich Cream.

 Again, don’t forget about your body!
 Click here to shop body lotions and butters.